 For example, more than once, I produced multiple follicles during a cycle with hormone injections, but they were slow to develop.
 When that happens, three injections can quickly turn into six or even 10.
 With one particularly long cycle, during which my reproductive endocrinologist decided to wait out my ovaries, we had already spent our monthly limit.
 So my doctor gave me an additional vial of follicle-stimulating hormone for free from his sample stash.
 The same amount of hormone would have cost me $600 out of pocket.

 10. Ask About Package Deals

-If you end up needing IVF, many clinics offer package deals, either in-house or through a program such as Attain Fertility.
-These are discounts on individual IVF cycles if you pay for multiple cycles up front.
+If you end up needing IVF, many clinics offer package deals, either in-house or through a third-party program.
+These are discounts on individual IVF cycles if you pay for multiple cycles upfront.
 Many couples need to go through more than one cycle – the average is three, according to FertilityIQ – so it could end up saving you a significant amount of money.

 The drawback is that, in most cases, you won’t get your money back if you end up needing fewer cycles.
 However, most clinics will allow you to use any remaining cycles on conceiving additional children should you decide you want to try for more.